nimec77/ledger-bridge/vision.md

 3. **Documentation** - All public APIs documented
 4. **Tests** - Unit and integration test coverage
-5. **Format support** - CSV, MT940, CAMT.053 (bidirectional)
+5. **Format support** - CSV (Russian Sberbank), MT940 (SWIFT), CAMT.053 (ISO 20022) - bidirectional conversions

 #### Next Steps

-With this technical vision established, we're ready to:
+With this technical vision established, development followed these steps:
-1. Set up the Cargo workspace
+1. ✅ Set up the Cargo workspace
-2. Define shared types (Transaction, BalanceType, TransactionType)
+2. ✅ Define shared types (Transaction, BalanceType, TransactionType)
-3. Implement format-specific structures (Mt940, Camt053, CsvStatement)
+3. ✅ Implement format-specific structures (Mt940Statement, Camt053Statement, CsvStatement)
-4. Implement `from_read()` and `write_to()` methods
+4. ✅ Implement `from_read()` and `write_to()` methods
-5. Implement `From` trait conversions
+5. ✅ Implement `From` trait conversions in separate modules
-6. Build the CLI application
+6. ✅ Build the CLI application
-7. Write tests
+7. ✅ Write tests (unit and integration)
-8. Document the code
+8. ✅ Document the code

 This vision serves as our blueprint for development.
 All decisions prioritize **learning standard library patterns** and **idiomatic Rust** over production-grade features.